Fresh Apple Smoothie – Easy, 5 Minute Recipe!

 Why You’ll Love This Apple Smoothie Recipe!

-With apple season upon us, I decided to create a fall-inspired apple smoothie with just five simple ingredients.
+With apple season upon us, I decided to create a fall-inspired apple smoothie with a few simple ingredients.
 You probably have them in your kitchen right now.
+Go take a look.
+I’ll wait. ๐Ÿ˜‰

-• Fresh apples– keep the skin on for extra nutrients!
+• Fresh applecored and chopped (keep the skin for extra fiber!)

 • Oats.
 Certified gluten-free if needed.